 There are many members of the armed forces living in Oceanside.
 You will notice when you visit or live here that some of the people you meet or see around town are employed by the armed services - even if they are not always in uniform.

 Also of interest is that Oceanside has more people living here who work in computers and math than 95% of the places in the US.

 Oceanside is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-In terms of college education, Oceanside is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.43% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Oceanside is somewhat higher than in the average US city of 21.84%: 26.61% of adults 25 and older in the city have at least a bachelor's degree.

-Oceanside is a very ethnically-diverse city.
+Oceanside is an extremely ethnically-diverse city.
 The people who call Oceanside home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oceanside residents report their race to be White, followed by Asian.
 Oceanside also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 35.81% of the city’s residents.
+People of Hispanic or Latino origin account for 35.07% of the city’s residents.
 Important ancestries of people in Oceanside include English, Irish, Italian, and French .

 The most common language spoken in Oceanside is English.
 Other important languages spoken here include Spanish and Tagalog.